open-dcs/open-dcs.github.io/doc/_posts/2016-09-21-unit-tests.md

 need to provide conditional builds of some of the sections, eg. omitting support for a GUI.

-Running all of the tests available for one of the categories is done using `gtester`, for example the core components:
+Running all of the tests available for one of the categories of tests is done using the application for that section.
+Each uses `gtester` but can be invoked directly, for example to test the core components:

+{% highlight bash %}
+tests/test-dcs-core --verbose
+{% endhighlight %}

+Which results in:

+{% highlight bash %}
+GTest: random seed: R02S969cd3dff33efbc82f8a926b428a96a5 (MSG: Execute core unit tests)
+GTest: run: /DcsObject/[DcsObject] Test equivalency
+GTest: result: OK
+GTest: run: /DcsObject/[DcsObject] Test comparison
+GTest: result: OK
+{% endhighlight %}

+Or using `gtester` directly:

 {% highlight bash %}
 $ gtester --verbose tests/test-dcs-core